 Santa Rosa Dam and Lake was authorized by the Flood Control Act of 1954.
 The Project consists of an earthfill dam about 7 miles north of Santa Rosa, New Mexico.
 The main embankment was completed in the spring of 1981.
 Dam construction and development of the area was a $43 million federal project.

 Santa Rosa Dam is the first major dam along the Pecos River, with a 2,434 square mile contributing drainage area.
 It is a main component in the Pecos River Basin comprehensive plan, providing irrigation storage, flood control and sediment retention.

-Santa Rosa Lake is a U.S. Army Corps of Engineers managed lake, however the campgrounds and most recreation areas are managed by New Mexico State Parks.
+Santa Rosa Lake is a U.S. Army Corps of Engineers-managed dam.
+There are a few Corps-managed day use areas with no fee.
+The campgrounds and most recreation areas are managed by New Mexico State Parks.

 Geocaching is permitted at Santa Rosa Lake only with the approval of the project manager.

 Area Weather: Current weather conditions for Santa Rosa Lake.

 New Mexico Fishing Regulations and Weekly Fishing Reports